 One way to identify directional trends when assessing a nonprofit’s financial health is to look at more than one balance sheet.
 Ideally, looking at several years of balance sheets provides greater insight into whether a nonprofit’s financial outlook is improving or declining.
 For example, a current ratio lower than 1.0 suggests financial weakness.
 While a current ratio below 1.0 isn’t ideal, looking at balance sheets for the two prior years might indicate that the current ratio has been rising slowly but steadily, providing a reason for optimism.

-Get Your Nonprofit Account Under Control With NetSuite
+Get Your Nonprofit Account Under Control with NetSuite

 Nonprofit Balance Sheet FAQs